deton24/MVSEP-MDX23-Colab_v2.1/README.md

 https://colab.research.google.com/github/deton24/MVSEP-MDX23-Colab_v2.1/blob/main/MVSep-MDX23-Colab.ipynb

+300000 chunks_size is necessary in MDX23 for 5:30 track to avoid CUDA memory issues.
+Default for 3:46 was fine.

 Wanted to keep it as private repo till jarredou do his own update, but Colab didn't work that way.

 Original work =>